About the Program

-- Dr. Cerhan is a professor of epidemiology in the Mayo Clinic College of Medicine and Science in Rochester, Minnesota, and chair of the Department of Health Sciences Research.
+- Dr. Cerhan is a professor of epidemiology in the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Cerhan, whose research focuses on identifying causes of lymphoma and other cancers in order to develop new approaches to risk stratification and prevention, is also principal investigator of the Lymphoma Epidemiology Laboratory.

 - Dr. Yang is a professor of epidemiology in the Mayo Clinic College of Medicine and Science in Scottsdale, Arizona.
 Dr. Yang leads the Epidemiology and Genetics of Lung Cancer Program.
 Her research focuses on the epidemiology of complex diseases, including their causes, risk factors and natural history.
 Dr. Yang also studies how to treat complex diseases and how to improve quality of life for patients.